Contrasting SunCar Technology Group (NASDAQ:SDA) and Driven Brands (NASDAQ:DRVN)

 |2.50

-Driven Brands currently has a consensus target price of $17.61, indicating a potential upside of 54.62%.
-Given Driven Brands’ higher possible upside, equities analysts clearly believe Driven Brands is more favorable than SunCar Technology Group.
+Driven Brands has a consensus price target of $17.61, suggesting a potential upside of 55.44%.
+Given Driven Brands’ higher probable upside, analysts clearly believe Driven Brands is more favorable than SunCar Technology Group.

 Summary